 You can buy most of what I've listed on the above first aid kit checklist in a ready-made box or package (see box at the top), but I find that putting together my own makes more sense for me.

 The first thing is to find a transparent case of sorts.
 Often, these are provided free as samples when we buy certain brands of cosmetics.
 Just make sure it has a zipper that works and that it is TSA or security-compliant.

 Separate your items so that they make sense - bandages and cotton together, condoms with tampons and so on.
 Place each group of items in a simple ziplock bag - these will come in handy while you travel as well.

 Do a last check of your medicine cabinet at home.
 Whatever you stock at home will give you an indication of what you need to take with you.
-Just because it isn't included in my first aid kit checklist doesn't mean you shouldn't take it with you!
+Just because it isn't included in my first aid kit checklist doesn't mean it shouldn't be on yours!

-A final word - make sure you check the expiration dates on your medication, especially if you are traveling for more than several months.
+Just make sure you check the expiration dates on your medication, especially if you are traveling for any length of time.